This pesto orzo salad recipe with red onion and cherry tomatoes is herby, creamy, delicious, refreshing, and perfect for a summer cookout.

 - Vegetarian: This recipe is vegetarian and is easily made vegan with dairy-free pesto.

 - fresh basil (optional)

 See the recipe card for quantities.

-Cook the orzo according to the package instructions.
+Cook the orzo in a large pot of water according to the package instructions.
 The orzo should be al dente.

 Top tip: Be sure to salt the water before cooking the pasta.

 After cooking, drain the orzo, rinse it, and set it aside.

 In a large bowl, mix together the orzo and the remaining ingredients until well combined and coated in the pesto.